materialsvirtuallab/matcalc/docs/matcalc.md

 Represents an abstract base class for benchmarking elasticity properties of materials.

-This class provides functionality to process benchmark data, create a DataFrame for analysis, and run calculations using a specified potential energy surface (PES) calculator.
-It is designed to facilitate benchmarking of bulk and shear moduli against pre-defined ground truth data.
+This class provides functionality to process benchmark elemental_refs, create a DataFrame for analysis, and run calculations using a specified potential energy surface (PES) calculator.
+It is designed to facilitate benchmarking of bulk and shear moduli against pre-defined ground truth elemental_refs.

 * **Variables:**
   * **properties** – List of properties to extract and benchmark.
 These properties are key inputs for analysis tasks.
-  * **other_fields** – Tuple of additional fields in the benchmark entries to include in the processed data.
+  * **other_fields** – Tuple of additional fields in the benchmark entries to include in the processed elemental_refs.
 Useful for metadata or optional attributes.
   * **index_name** – Name of the index field in the benchmark dataset.
 This is used as the primary key for identifying entries.
   * **structures** – List of structures extracted from the benchmark entries.
 Structures are objects describing material geometries stored in the dataset.
   * **kwargs** – Additional keywords passed through to the ElasticityCalculator or associated processes for extended configuration.
-  * **ground_truth** – DataFrame containing the processed benchmark data, including ground truth reference values for materials properties.
+  * **ground_truth** – DataFrame containing the processed benchmark elemental_refs, including ground truth
+    reference values for materials properties.

-Initializes an instance for processing benchmark data and constructing a DataFrame representing the ground truth properties of input structures.
-Additionally, stores information about input structures and other auxiliary data for further usage.
+Initializes an instance for processing benchmark elemental_refs and constructing a DataFrame representing the ground truth properties of input structures.
+Additionally, stores information about input structures and other auxiliary elemental_refs for further usage.

 * **Parameters:**
   * **benchmark_name** (*str* *|* *Path*) – The name of the benchmark dataset or a path to a file containing